How Much Are Old Baseball Cards Worth?

 …publish detailed sales histories of valuable baseball cards.

-If your card has significant value potential, these sources can give you a sense of true market demand.
+If your card has significant potential for value, these sources can give you a sense of true market demand.

 Pro tip: If a card has sold at a major auction recently, it’s probably high-value material.

-Note, if you feel like paying for a subscription, I highly recommend Card Ladder, which is actually owned by the parent company of PSA.
-If you sign up for a PSA Collector’s Club Premium Annual Membership ($199/year), a yearly subscription to Card Ladder is include.
+Note: If you’re looking to pay for a subscription, I highly recommend Card Ladder, which is owned by PSA’s parent company.
+If you sign up for a PSA Collector’s Club Premium Annual Membership ($199/year), a yearly subscription to Card Ladder is included.
 Card Ladder aggregates card data from auction houses and eBay and sorts everything by card and grade.
 Very helpful

 If you have a potentially valuable card, check its population report with PSA, SGC, or Beckett.

-- Population reports show how many copies exist at each grade level.
+- Population reports show how many copies are in use at each grade level.

 - The fewer graded examples that exist, the more valuable your card might be — even in lower grades.